Not a member? You should join Listal here. Existing members Login here

 0 comments, Reply to this entry

-Harry Potter and the Deathly Hallows (Book 7) review
+Harry Potter And The Deathly Hallows review

-Posted : 1 year, 5 months ago on 29 June 2008 12:11 (A review of Harry Potter and the Deathly Hallows (Book 7))
+Posted : 16 years, 6 months ago on 29 June 2008 05:11 (A review of Harry Potter And The Deathly Hallows)

 After six books, I wish I could say that this book made the journey worth it.
 But I don't think it does.
 Granted, it's still better than Goblet, but only marginally.